logzio/logz-docs/_source/integrations/zipkin.md

 ---
+layout: article
-title: Ship Zipkin traces
+title: Store Zipkin traces in Logz.io
-logo:
-  logofile: zipkin.svg
-  orientation: vertical
+description: Here's how you can use Logz.io as data storage for Zipkin traces.
 open-source:
   - title: Zipkin-Logz.io Trace Storage
     github-repo: zipkin-logzio
-data-source: Zipkin traces
 contributors:
   - yyyogev
   - imnotashrimp
-shipping-tags:
-  - platform-service
-  - server-app
-  - tracers
 ---

 Zipkin-Logz.io Trace Storage is a storage option for Zipkin distributed traces on your Logz.io account.